tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — Well, that's a relief. — I could hear her smile.
 She sounded really grateful, almost relieved — Thank you so much, my dear.
 I'll wait here for the receptionist, you can go and set him up.

-She handed me the leash, Rocky refused to move, so I decided to pick him up by the woman's advice and took him to the crate area.
+She handed me the leash, but Rocky refused to move, so I decided to pick him up by the woman's advice and took him to the crate area.
 Damn, he was very heavy despite being medium-sized, I could tell by how rounded he was that the old lady overfed him, sadly it wasn't uncommon.
 I knew that we had a couple of crates available, so I headed there with the fluffy ball on my arms.

-While setting him up in the crate, the other dogs beside him started snarling at him and the rest grew weirdly quiet.
+While setting him up in the crate, the other dogs beside him began snarling and the rest grew weirdly quiet.
 I could feel what I thought was raw hunger on their voices and Rocky started whimpering.
 I tried shushing them to no avail, they were probably scared since they hadn't been any new dogs in a while according to the files, and I knew that abused dogs could behave like this with new things.
-Especially Jerry who was one of the fighting dogs and was two crates away and was upset the most, almost desperate to jump at him.
+Especially Jerry who was one of the fighting dogs and was two crates away and was the most upset, almost desperate to jump at him.

 A bell ringing caught me off guard.
 It was the main entrance.
 I returned and noticed that the old lady was gone and there was still no sign of Jessica.
 How would I explain that I had no information regarding the new dog?

 Fuck Jessica.

 I thought about Rocky.
 The poor baby was left behind and was now surrounded by dogs that seemed really hostile towards him.
 I realized that, besides the overfeeding issues, he was really loved and taken care of.
-His long coat felt soft beneath my fingers, his breathing and heartbeat felt normal, unlike the others, he smelled clean and when I searched for injuries I couldn't find anything.
+His long coat felt soft beneath my fingers, unlike the others his breathing and heartbeat felt normal, he smelled clean and when I searched for injuries I couldn't find anything.
 Honestly, between these abused dogs he was pretty out of place.
-I figured that it was best to change him to a crate farther away from the others so they might be able to calm down.
+I figured that it was best to move him to a crate farther away so they might be able to calm down.

 When I opened the door back to the dog's area everything was silent.
 Absolutely no sound at all while I stood still for around two minutes.
 Then it began.
 Crunching and wet sounds, slowly getting louder.
 Then bones breaking and the sound of skin tearing.